msebastian1/COMP6234/README.md

 A repository designed to help students at Unviersity of Southampton setup their Node D3 environment on their COMP6234 module.

+## Features
+- Lightweight ready to use environment
+- Has live/hot reload (reloads everytime you change files in 'd3_files' folder)

 ## Set Up

 1. Install node: